0xMichaelRan/scrapy_dygod/scrapy_dygod/README.md

             Rule(LinkExtractor(allow='\/html\/gndy\/jddy\/\d+\/\d+\.html'), callback='parse_item', follow=True),
         )

 Now, we just need to implement parse_item() function.

+At this stage, we are ready to test the crawler.
+However before doing so, one last step is to set a time gap of delay in settings.py

+    DOWNLOAD_DELAY = 3

+(otherwise you will received error like this:)

+    [<twisted.python.failure.Failure twisted.internet.error.ConnectionDone: Connection was closed cleanly.>]

+or

+    Connection to the other side was lost in a non-clean fashion: Connection lost.

+### part 2: parse_item() function

 ## pipelines.py